Areas/ Organs Covered

-We pride ourselves on providing the best quality service we can which is why we are trusted by GP’s, doctors, physiotherapists, midwifes and many other healthcare professionals.
+We pride ourselves on providing the best quality service we can which is why we are trusted by GP’s, doctors, physiotherapists, midwives and many other healthcare professionals.

-Our mission of better-quality healthcare for everyone really sets us apart from the vast majority of other clinics and is the main reason why we are among the few diagnostic clinics to not only be approved by but also provide services to the NHS and thus the general public.
+Our mission of better quality healthcare for everyone sets us apart from the vast majority of other clinics and is the main reason why we are amongst the few diagnostic clinics to not only be approved by but also provide services to the NHS and thus the general public.
 This also means that unlike many other clinics we have additional strict quality control measures which we must adhere to meaning you are in safe hands with us and our team.

 Who will I see?

 You will be seen by a healthcare professional who specialises in clinical medical ultrasound.
 Unlike other diagnostic tests which produce results for analysis, ultrasound imaging is “real- time” therefore the quality of the scan being performed is the basis of the information you take away and heavily depends upon the expertise, experience and skill of the healthcare professional scanning you.
 This is an important point which is often overlooked by many people when deciding where to go, therefore you can be reassured that at Ultrasound Scan Clinic at St Mary’s Medical Centre you will always be seen by an expert who has vast expertise and experience in the field of medical ultrasound.